httpwg/http-extensions/draft-ietf-httpbis-priority.md

 carries the stream ID of the response and the priority in ASCII text, using the same representation as the Priority header field value.

-The Stream Identifier field ({{Section 5.1.1 of HTTP2}}) in the PRIORITY_UPDATE frame header MUST be zero (0x0).
+The Stream Identifier field (see {{Section 5.1.1 of HTTP2}}) in the PRIORITY_UPDATE frame header MUST be zero (0x0).
 Receiving a PRIORITY_UPDATE frame with a field of any other value MUST be treated as a connection error of type PROTOCOL_ERROR.

 ~~~ drawing
 HTTP/2 PRIORITY_UPDATE Frame {